 Confused about which essential oils you can and can’t use for your kids?
 It’s so important to know for sure what is safe!
 Essential oils are powerful and should be treated with the same care that traditional medicines are.
+It’s important to know about essential oils NOT safe for kids, too.

 Whether we’re dealing with cold and flu season, allergies, anxiety, sleep problems, or similar health and wellness issues, essential oils can be a wonderful addition to our tool kit as busy moms!
 But using essential oils safely is of utmost importance!